-Guillermo Cárdenas Jaramillo, a dentist by profession, was born on October 3, 1939 in Medellín, the capital of Antioquia- Colombia.
-The son of a cattle rancher and a housewife, he was the fifth of seven children, three women and four men.
+The dentist Dr. Guillermo Cárdenas Jaramillo, was born on October 3, 1939 in Medellín, Antioquia.
+The son of a cattle rancher and a housewife.
+He was the fifth of seven children, three women and four men.
 He married at 24 and had three children, a dentist, a doctor, and a musician.

-His academic training began at the La Presentation school and he finished high school at the San José de la Salle school, both in Medellín.
+His academic training began at the La Presentación school and he finished high school at San José de la Salle school, both in Medellín.
 Later, he began his professional career as a dentist at the Faculty of Dentistry of the University of Antioquia.

-Once he graduated, he worked in the pediatric service of the Hospital Infantil de Medellín.
+After graduation, he worked in the pediatric service of the Hospital Infantil of Medellín.
 Later, thanks to a scholarship granted by the World Health Organization (WHO), he went to study a specialization in pediatric dentistry at the University of Illinois, in the United States.
 Once he finished his postgraduate studies, he returned to Colombia with the commitment to teach at the University of Antioquia, a job he carried out for the next five years.

 Dr. Cárdenas Jaramillo considers himself passionate about zarzuela, opera and classical music.
 Proud of his collections, he speaks with spontaneity and joy about his chamber records, zarzuela and Spanish folklore that he treasures in his home.
-Not enough with all this, he is considered a lover of bullfighting and the brave party, to gatherings between colleagues and friends, in addition to cooking: the Spanish paella and the fisherman’s pot are his favorite dishes to cook.
+Not enough with all this, he is considered a lover of bullfighting and the brave party, of gatherings between colleagues and friends, and cooking: the Spanish paella and the fisherman’s pot are his favorite dishes to cook.

-“We bought a lot in Zuñiga (Envigado, Antioquia) with the identity card.
-We signed a promissory note at the Banco Industrial Colombiano.
-A promissory note of 200 thousand pesos, guaranteed with our signature in our patrimony, “said Dr. Cárdenas Jaramillo.
+“We bought some land in Zuñiga (Envigado, Antioquia) with the identity card.
+We signed a promissory note of 200 thousand pesos at the Banco Industrial Colombiano, guaranteed with our signature in our patrimony, “said Dr. Cárdenas Jaramillo.
 With the beginning of classes, he was a professor in the Dentistry program for 15 years and dean of the Faculty of Dentistry at CES University for a period of three years.

 Luis Carlos Muñoz Uribe

-Luis Carlos Muñoz Uribe, a dentist by profession, was born in the municipality of Bello, in Antioquia.
+The dentist Dr. Luis Carlos Muñoz Uribe was born in the municipality of Bello, Antioquia.
 He married the professional nurse and teacher María Helena Gómez Arboleda and had their daughters Natalia, Alejandra and María Luisa.

 In his professional career, Dr. Muñoz Uribe graduated from the Dentistry program at the University of Antioquia and later as a public health specialist.
-Later, he became dean of the same agency and during the Antioquia Government of Rodrigo Uribe Echavarría he was appointed rector of the alma mater of Antioqueños for 15 months, between 1966 and 1967.
+Later, he became dean of the same agency and during the Antioquia Government of Rodrigo Uribe Echavarría he was appointed president of the University of Antioquia for 15 months, between 1966 and 1967.

-Anecdotally, the founder of the CES University recalls that he supported his dental studies with the money generated by patient care in an office located near the Jesús Nazareno church in the center of Medellín (Colombia), where he received users from 5 : 00 in the afternoon until the early morning of the next day.
+Anecdotally, the founder of CES University recalls that he supported his dental studies with the money generated by patient care in an office located near the Jesús Nazareno church in the center of Medellín (Colombia), where he received patients from 5:00 p.m. until the early morning of the next day.

-Later, he rose to different public and private positions during his career in the service of higher education.
+Later, he work in different public and private positions during his career in the service of higher education.
 He was appointed director of the Colombian Institute for the Evaluation of Education (Icfes), vice minister of Higher Education in Colombia, member of the Colombian Dental Federation (FOC) and president of the boards of directors of Teleantioquia and Colciencias.